Pura Belpré: Librarianship

 In 1925 she began her formal studies in the Library School of the New York Public Library.
 In 1929, due to the increasing numbers of Puerto Ricans settling in southwest Harlem, Belpré was transferred to a branch of the NYPL at 115th Street.
-She quickly became an active advocate for the Spanish-speaking community by instituting bilingual story hours, buying Spanish language books, and implementing programs based on traditional holidays like the celebration of Three Kings Day.
-In her outreach efforts, she attended meetings of civic organizations such as the Porto Rican Brotherhood of America and La Liga Puertorriqueña e Hispana.
+She quickly became an active advocate for the Spanish-speaking community by instituting bilingual story hours, buying Spanish language books, and implementing programs based on traditional holidays including the celebration of Three Kings Day.
+In her outreach efforts, she attended meetings of civic organizations such as the Puerto Rican Brotherhood of America and La Liga Puertorriqueña e Hispana.
 Through Belpré's work, the 115th Street branch became an important cultural center for the Latino residents of New York, even hosting important Latin American figures such as the Mexican muralist Diego Rivera.
 Belpré continued these efforts at the 110th street (or Aguilar) branch.

 Literary career

 Belpré's library career is intimately tied to her literary career.
 The first story she wrote and published was Pérez and Martina, a love story between a cockroach and a mouse.
 Belpré also collected many other folktales from Puerto Rico, translated them into English and had them published as children's literature.

-In 1940, Belpré met her future husband, the African-American composer and violinist, Clarence Cameron White.
-They were married on December 26, 1943 and Belpré resigned her position to go on tour with her husband and to devote herself fully to writing.
-When her husband died in 1960, Belpré returned to part-time work in the library as the Spanish Children's Specialist, which sent her all over the city wherever there were large numbers of Latino children.
-In 1968, she retired from this position, but was persuaded to work with the newly established South Bronx Library Project, a community outreach program to promote library use and to provide needed services to Latino neighborhoods throughout the Bronx.
+In 1940, Belpré met African-American composer and violinist, Clarence Cameron White.
+They were married on December 26, 1943 and Belpré resigned her position to go on tour with White and devote her energies to writing.
+When White died in 1960, Belpré returned to part-time work in the library as the Spanish Children's Specialist, traveling throughout the city wherever there were large numbers of Latino children.
+In 1968 she retired from this position, but she was persuaded to work with the newly established South Bronx Library Project, a community outreach program to promote library use and to provide needed services to Latino neighborhoods throughout the Bronx.

 Belpré wrote the first major Juan Bobo story published in the United States, Juan Bobo and the Queen's Necklace: A Puerto Rican Folk Tale.
 It was published in 1962.